 Best AMD Ryzen 7 Processors for Top-end AMD Gaming PC

 AMD Ryzen 7 1800X is the flagship AMD Ryzen 7 processor and is the best AMD processor that you can get for your ultimate gaming PC.
 It is an Octa-core processor which comes with 4MB of L2 cache and 16MB L3 cache.
-The processor has base frequency of 3.6 GHz which can go to 4.0 GHz in Turbo mode or what AMD calls it as Precision Boost.
+The processor has a base frequency of 3.6 GHz which can go to 4.0 GHz in Turbo mode or what AMD calls Precision Boost.
 It is an unlocked processor which means it has unlocked multipliers and can be overclocked easily.
 The processor can run 16 threads which can result in an immense performance increase in multi-threaded applications and games.

 The processor is based on AMD’s latest Zen architecture and comes with a new feature called Extended Frequency Range (XFR) which means the processor can auto-overclock itself beyond turbo frequency when on the better cooling solution.
 The exact amount of frequency that it can overclock depends on how good the cooling is.
-This processor has already broken the Cinebench R15 benchmarking records as professionals have successfully overclocked this processor to whopping 5.2 GHz and achieved a score of 2449.
+This processor has already broken the Cinebench R15 benchmarking records as professionals have successfully overclocked this processor to a whopping 5.2 GHz and achieved a score of 2449.

 The performance of AMD Ryzen 7 1800X is at par with Intel Core i7 6900K which is way more expensive than Ryzen 7 1800X.
 Also, the power consumption of Ryzen 7 1800X is lower at 95W compared to 140W of Intel Core i7 6900K.